 (h) that the state of Minnesota, any political subdivision thereof, other than the municipal gas agency, and the cities which are members of the municipal gas agency are not liable for its obligations; and

-Subd.
-2. Filing agreement, resolution; certificate; incorporation.
 The agency agreement and a certified copy of the resolution of the governing body of each city shall be filed for record with the secretary of state.
-If the agency agreement conforms to the requirements of this section, the secretary of state shall record it and issue and record a certificate of incorporation.
-The certificate shall state the name of the municipal gas agency and the fact and date of incorporation.
-Upon the issuance of the certificate of incorporation, the existence of the municipal gas agency as a political subdivision of the state and a municipal corporation shall begin.
-The certificate of incorporation shall be conclusive evidence of the fact of incorporation.
+Upon the filing of the agency agreement and a certified copy of the resolution of the governing body of each member, the existence of the municipal gas agency as a political subdivision of the state and a municipal corporation shall begin.

 (b) Subject to the provisions of the agency agreement, the bylaws shall state: